 Scott is a graduate of the Johns Hopkins University in Baltimore, MD, holding a B.A.
 International Relations and a Master’s degree in Government & Political Communications.

-Adam has over 5 years of experience helping clients grow their brand and their message using custom research solutions and analytics.
-At WINS, he leads the design and management of quantitative and qualitative research engagements in the U.S. and abroad, including brand equity and tracking research, audience segmentation, concept and advertising testing, and surveys for public release.
+Adam has over a decade of experience helping clients make strategic decisions, tell their story, and grow their brand using custom research solutions and analytics.
+At WINS, he leads the design and management of quantitative and qualitative research engagements in the U.S. and around the world, including brand equity research, segmentation, concept testing, creative evaluation, focus groups, and surveys for public release.

-He is RIVA-trained moderator and has conducted numerous focus groups, ethnographies, and individual interviews among various Consumer and B2B audiences, Corporate Executives, and U.S. Military Veterans.
+He is a RIVA-trained moderator and has conducted numerous focus groups, in-depth interviews, and ethnographies in-person and virtual among Consumer and B2B audiences, Corporate Executives, and U.S. Military Veterans.